hhstechgroup/development-practices/standards/unit-test-standards.md

 * Do not mock or modify the Class under test for testing purposes.
 * Keep tests as simple as possible
 * Test only one thing per test.
 Each test should fail for one and only one reason.
-* Only one assertion per test.
+One assertion per test.
 * Listen to the tests.
 Tests that are painful to run or write are suggesting there is something wrong.
 * Limit setup.
 Too much setup is suggesting the class under test is doing too much
 * Test name should be clear.
 Should explain what is being tested and any important information.
 Example: executeShouldReturnFalseWhenNotSuccessful()